StreamFind Get Started Guide

 )

-# Adds/updates the Metadata in the CoreEngine
+# Adds/updates the Metadata in the CoreEngine.

-core$Metadata <- mtd
+engine$Metadata <- mtd

-# Show mwthod for the Metadata class
+# Show mwthod for the Metadata class.

 name: Project Example